-Visitors to each of our Web sites can access the Web site’s home page, and browse some areas of the site, without disclosing any personally identifiable information.
-We do not collect personally identifiable information through the Web site unless you intentionally provide it to us.
-Visitors registering on our Web sites are asked to provide identifying information, such as name and contact information.
-On the registration screen, we label which information is required for registration.
+Visitors to each of our websites can access the site’s home page and browse some areas of the site without disclosing any personally identifiable information.
+We do not collect personally identifiable information through the website unless you intentionally provide it to us.
+Visitors registering on our websites are asked to provide identifying information, such as name and contact information.
+On the registration screen, we label all information that is required to complete registration.

-Through the use of “cookies” and other technologies, we do track information provided to us by your browser, including the Web site you came from (known as the referring URL), your IP address, the type of browser you use, the time and date of access, and other information that does not personally identify you.
+Through the use of “cookies” and other technologies, we do track information provided to us by your browser, including the website that you came from (known as the referring URL), your IP address, the type of browser you use, the time and date of access, and other information that does not personally identifiable to you.
 “Cookies” are small pieces of information that are stored by your browser.
-Cookies are used to collect standard Internet log information and visitor behavior information in an anonymous form.
-This information is used to evaluate visitors’ use of the Website and to compile statistical reports on website activity for us.
+Cookies are used to collect standard internet log information and visitor behavior information in an anonymous form.
+This information is used to evaluate visitors’ use of the website and to compile statistical reports on website activity for us.
 You may reject cookies by accessing the “Help” portion of the toolbar on most browsers, which will tell you how to prevent your browser from accepting cookies, how to have the browser notify you when you receive cookies, and how to disable cookies altogether.
-Note that if you reject or block cookies, it may affect your ability to enjoy the full functionality and experience of our Website.
+Please note that if you reject or block cookies, it may affect your ability to enjoy the full functionality and experience of our website.

 We may collect information about health care professionals from other sources to verify licensure status and identity.
 In some cases, we ask customers for information after they register, such as credit card information.

 We may augment our existing user databases with legally obtained information from third parties.
 Some of this information may be personally identifiable, such as national change of address information.

 We also collect information that you voluntarily provide to us through responses to surveys, search functions, questionnaires, and feedback.
-We may ask you to provide additional information such as your e-mail address if you want to obtain additional services or information or to resolve complaints or concerns.
+We may ask you to provide additional information such as your e-mail address if you want to obtain additional services, additional information, or to resolve complaints or concerns.

-Cookies, log files, and pixel-tags may be used by the Tasly Web sites to identify a user as the user moves through our Web sites.
+Cookies, log files, and pixel-tags may be used by Tasly US websites to identify a user as the user moves through our sites.
 Your browser allows us to place some information on your computer’s hard drive that identifies the computer you are using.

 Use of Your Information

-We gather data about visitors to our Web sites for product and service development and improvement of our offerings.
+We gather data about visitors for product and service development purposes and well as to improve our offerings.
 We may also use it for market analysis.
-We may provide information from our Web sites in aggregate form, with identifying information removed, to third parties.
+We may provide information from our websites in aggregate form, with identifying information removed, to third parties.

 Information in our servers is backed up routinely, in order to aid in the recovery of information in the event of accidental damage of information or due to a natural disaster.
 The backup is protected and secured.

-We may release account and other personal information when we believe release is in our judgment necessary to comply with law or legal process, to protect or defend our rights or property or those of our users, to protect the personal safety of our users or the public, or to provide to our attorneys, accountants, regulators, auditors or other advisors.
-We may release personal health information if, in our judgment the release is compelled by law or regulation, or if the release may be necessary to prevent the death or serious injury of an individual.
+We may release the account, as well as personal information when we believe release is in our judgment necessary to comply with law or legal process, to protect or defend our rights or property or those of our users, to protect the personal safety of our users or the public, or to provide information to our attorneys, accountants, regulators, auditors or other advisors.
+We may release personal health information if, in our judgment, law or regulation compels the release, or if the release may be necessary to prevent death or serious injury of an individual.

 Your Privacy Choices

-When you complete registration of an offer from us, you may be given the option of receiving recurring informational/promotional e-mail from.
-You may opt-out from receiving this e-mail when you provide the information or follow the instructions as mentioned in the e-mail or included in each message we send to you.
+When you complete registration of an offer from us, you may be given the option to receive recurring informational/promotional e-mails from us.
+You may opt-out of receiving these e-mails when you provide the information or follow the instructions as mentioned in the e-mail or message we sent to you.